 An ambitious, shared vision.

-Initial focus is on the removal of possums and suppression of mustelids, rats and feral cats to low levels, building on many well-established trapping programmes and previous work that has reduced possum and goat numbers on Banks Peninsula.
+The initial focus is spread across two distinct operational areas, work is progressing on the removal of possums and suppression of mustelids, rats and feral cats to low levels on the Extended Wildside and the elimination of hedgehogs, mustelids, possums &, feral cats on Kaitorete spit.
+Building on many well-established trapping programmes and previous work that has reduced possum and goat numbers on Banks Peninsula in previous years.

 The project will benefit species like the threatened jewelled gecko and enable continued recovery of populations of hōiho/yellow-eyed penguins, kororā/little blue penguins, tītī/sooty shearwater and reintroduced tūi.

 Significant planning and preparation for the upcoming operations has been undertaken, including cutting 40+ km of tracks in Misty Peaks council reserve and Hinewai Reserve (private trust) and working with landowners on the MusCat programme.
 The elimination has started on Kaitorete with trapping in the first sector underway buffered by a community lead trapping programme at Taumutu.